 The Edith Cavell and Samuel Gee intercalated scholarships

-The Trust also awards two intercalated degree bursaries in health and social care awarded annually with a value of £5,000 each.
+The Trust also awards three intercalated degree bursaries in oral health and social care awarded annually with a value of £5,000 each.
 Again, nomination is by the SMD.

 The Dean’s Benevolence Fund Transition Loan scheme

 The Trust has donated a substantial grant to support the Dean’s Benevolence Transition Loan scheme.
 This interest-free loan is to help medical and dental students who are unable to cover their basic living costs between the end of their qualifying course, and their first salary payment from their FY1 job.

 More information about sources of financial support for our students is available on our Student Support web site.

 The Guild of the Royal Hospital of St. Bartholomew (www.bartsguild.org.uk) is a charity that has supported the patients, staff and students of St. Bartholomew’s hospital since 1911 and it continues to do so in many different ways.
 Dr Laurence Cartledge was house-surgeon to the Ophthalmology department at St. Bartholomew’s until his death in 1956.
 To mark the 60th anniversary of his death, a fund was donated by his family to be utilised by the Barts Guild.

 This grant, of up to £1500, is made available to a medical student studying at Barts and The London SMD, who wish to benefit Barts Hospital through their work or their association with the Barts Guild and who find themselves in financial hardship.
 Applicants are invited to apply for this grant in order to relieve unforeseen financial pressures that cannot be resolved from alternative support.

 The applicant is asked to be a member of the Barts Guild (free for students).
 Furthermore, the successful applicant will be requested to write a thank-you letter to the Cartledge family.